Guide

 Virtual asset custody service means the business of safekeeping or administration of virtual assets or the instruments that enable the holder to exercise control over virtual assets.

-A virtual asset trading platform means a centralised or decentralised digital platform:
+A virtual asset trading platform means a digital platform:

-• which facilitates the exchange of virtual assets for fiat currency or other virtual assets on behalf of third parties for a fee, commission, spread or other benefit; and
+- which provides a virtual asset service and facilitates the exchange of virtual assets for fiat currency or other virtual assets on behalf of third parties for a fee, commission, spread or other benefit; and

 and includes its owner or operator but does not include a platform that only provides a forum where sellers and buyers may post bids and offers and a forum where the parties trade in a separate platform or in a peer-to-peer manner.